Generic Name: amlodipine (am-LOE-di-peen)

 Dizziness; drowsiness; fatigue; flushing; nausea; stomach pain; weakness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fainting; fast, slow, or irregular heartbeat; pounding in the chest; severe or persistent dizziness; shortness of breath; swelling of the feet or legs; symptoms of heart attack (eg, chest, jaw, or left arm pain; numbness or tingling of an arm or leg; sudden, severe headache or vomiting); tender, bleeding, or swollen gums; worsening angina pain (eg, longer, more often, more severe); yellowing of the eyes or skin.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fainting; fast, slow, or irregular heartbeat; pounding in the chest; severe or persistent dizziness; shortness of breath; stiff muscles, tremors, or muscle movements that are not normal; swelling of the feet or legs; symptoms of heart attack (eg, chest, jaw, or left arm pain; numbness or tingling of an arm or leg; sudden, severe headache or vomiting); tender, bleeding, or swollen gums; worsening angina pain (eg, longer, more often, more severe); yellowing of the eyes or skin.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.